What Happens When a Dog Gets Spayed?

 Should You Worry About Your Dog Having Surgery?

-Most healthy dogs do great during routine spay surgery.
-The rate of complications is low.
+Most healthy dogs do well during routine spay surgery.
+The rate of complication is low.
 By knowing what to expect and how to prepare yourself and your pet, the surgical procedure, hospital stay, and home recovery can go smoothly.